 Government commitment that STPs will increase NHS privatisation

 The STPs will lead to increased NHS privatisation.
-A private health companies’ guide about how the private sector can benefit from the Sustainability and Transformation Plans says that:
+A guide to how the private sector can benefit from the Sustainability and Transformation Plans says that:

 “The 2015 Spending Review settlement for the NHS committed the government to encouraging long-term partnerships with the private sector in